saki1994/react-todo-app/README.md

 ## Stuff to do

 1. Create Components
-    * Input component
+    * Input component - all done
-    * List components
+    * List components - all done
-    * Bottom navbar
+    * Bottom navbar - all done
+    * Footer - all done
+ > First step done
+ > Next: Add a list functionality.